The Best-est Party Looks of the Week

 At the release party for Andi Dorfman’s new book Single State of Mind at Moxy Times Square in New York.

-Sparkliest Shoulder Pads: Kyle Farmer
+Sparkliest Shoulder Pads: Kyle Farmery

 At IFC Films’ Freak Show After-Party at Public Arts in New York.